kosli-dev/cli/docs.kosli.com/content/getting_started/service-accounts.md

 ### In API

-When making requests against the Kosli API directly (e.g. using curl), you can authenticate your requests using bear token.
-Set the bearer token in the request Authorization header to your API key.
+When making requests against the Kosli API directly (e.g. using curl), you can authenticate your requests by setting the bearer token in the request Authorization header to your API key.

 ```shell
 curl -H "Authorization: Bearer <<your-api-key>>" http://app.kosli.com/api/v2/environments/<<your-org-name>>